emmy-codes/Star-Trek-Quiz/README.md

-# Star Trek Quiz - Personal Project 2
+# Star Wars Quiz - Personal Project 2

-I wanted to continue the Star Trek theme into this second project, and a quiz felt like a great way to do it.
-This quiz will take the user through 10 questions about varying Trek franchises with a right and a wrong answer.
+I wanted to continue the Star Trek theme into this second project, but after starting planning I decided I should make some new research on colour palettes and typography to ensure my grade is reached, so I will be going with a Star Wars quiz instead.
+This quiz will take the user through 10 questions from various Star Wars films, with a right and a wrong answer.
 There will be a visual cue upon choosing correctly or incorrectly to help the user to see how they answered.

 On my future implementations on my Star Trek Museum project I noted that I wished to add a twinkling star background to the page but that would require JS.
 I think coding the background is going to showcase my JS abilities just as equally as the code used to write the quiz, so I feel like I will be covering my bases well on showing my understanding of basic JS.